 Okra has one of those names you won’t likely forget after you hear it.
 But because it’s not as popular as spinach or broccoli, it goes unnoticed in the grocery aisle most of the time.

 Contrary to popular belief, okra (or Hibiscus esculentus if you want to get really technical and call it by its scientific name) is not a legume.
 It’s a flowering plant that belongs to the Malvaceae family.

-The plant was originally founded in West African or even parts of Southeast Asia and India due to the warm climate but today it can even be found in the United States (2).
+The plant was originally founded in West Africa or even parts of Southeast Asia and India due to the warm climate.
+Today, it can even be found in the United States (2).